navgurukul/newton/dictionary/DebugCode/question1.md

 ```

 ## Question 1
- You have been given a dictionary in which you have to print the value of some key.
+ You have been given a dictionary in which you have to print the value of some `key`.
 Debug the code.

 ```python